jamybboyjd/carimports1.2/esx_carimports/README.md

 Esx_carimports.

-I made this script some time ago and removed it due to people having problems with the SQL. i have not fixed this after some time away.
+I made this script some time ago and removed it due to people having problems with the SQL. i have now fixed this after some time away.

 Also please note this is a edit of ESX_truckshop. https://github.com/HumanTree92/esx_truckshop